mzen17/WriterCMS/README.md

 # Project
 ![image](https://github.com/user-attachments/assets/753305a7-4f83-457a-98d8-4310a4c1e6ce)

-StarCMS is a web-based word processor with a very niche use case.
 StarCMS is a powerful CMS designed with simplicity in mind.
 It is ideal for bloggers, novel writers, and other various end-users as it is designed to be extremely simple yet with power features.

 ## Features